 Recommended holiday lettings in Lake Placid

-Rent a holiday apartment, home or cottage in Lake Placid: from £60 per night
+Rent a holiday home, apartment or cottage in Lake Placid from just £91 per night

 Popular holiday rental amenities in Lake Placid

 Above are the weather conditions for Lake Placid.
 The highest average temperatures are in the month of July.
-No heat wave is expected in January, where minimum average temperatures usally hit a -17° low.
-The rainiest month is July while the driest month is August.
+No heat wave is expected in January, when minimum average temperatures usally hit a -17° low.
+The rainiest month is January, while the driest month is August.

 Enjoy a fun holiday in Lake Placid with convenient holiday homes